What is a Loft Apartment in NYC?

 How Lofts Bring on Gentrification

-As rent prices slowly start climbing up in these areas, the buzz eventually brings real estate developers who want to pounce on the next "it" neighborhoods.
+As rent prices slowly climb in these areas, the buzz eventually brings real estate developers who want to pounce on the following "it" neighborhoods.

-Eventually, many of the very artists who made the neighborhoods popular get priced out of same area and must move on to other areas.
+Eventually, many artists who made the neighborhoods famous get priced out of the same area and must move on to other sites.

 Where Can You Find Lofts In NYC?